AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 - [Device Binding](#device_binding)

 Note that the format of the AuthN and AuthZ tokens are included here for background information only.
-The structure of these tokens could be changed by Adobe Pass authentication at any time.
+The structure of these tokens could be changed by Adobe Pass Authentication at any time.
 Programmers don't need to know the exact structure of the AuthN and AuthZ tokens to implement their apps, as the AuthN and AuthZ tokens are not exposed on the local device.
 The Short Media token *is* exposed to the Programmer's application.